Equity Investments I

 - Seasoned equity issues.
 These are new shares issued by firms that already have stocks outstanding.

-is an option that a company can opt for to raise capital under a secondary market offering or by using a seasoned equity offering of shares to raise money.
+A rights issue is an option that a company can opt for to raise capital under a secondary market offering or by using a seasoned equity offering of shares to raise money.
 It is a special form of shelf offering or shelf registration.
 With the issued rights, existing shareholders have the privilege of buying a specified number of new shares from the firm at a specified price within a specified time.

 Government bond issues are sold at Federal Reserve auctions.